East Timor Travel Advice, Embassies & Tourist Offices

 Medical services in Timor-Leste are limited, particularly outside Dili.

 In a medical emergency, it’s likely you’ll need to be evacuated to Australia or Singapore.
-However, medical evacuation is difficult because of the limited number of airlines currently flying to and from Timor-Leste.
+However, medical evacuation is difficult because of the limited number of airlines from Timor-Leste.
 You should make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 Travel and mental health